 Mama to three kids and teacher of yoga for the last decade, Lee is a second level (500hrs) Registered Yoga Teacher with the Yoga Alliance and a qualified Yoga Therapist with the Australia Association of Yoga Therapists.

-Lee's yoga journey started about 20 yrs ago and she has been practicing ever since, embracing different styles such as Hatha, Vinyasa and Yoga Therapy learning in Australia, India, Singapore and Israel.
+Lee's yoga journey started about 20 yrs ago and she has been practicing ever since, embracing different styles such as Tantric Hatha, Vinyasa and Yoga Therapy learning in Australia, India, Singapore and Israel.

-In the last 7 years Lee recognised the need of providing a safe environment for people to practice yoga that caters for their own physical and mental needs.
+In the last decade Lee recognised the need of providing a safe environment for people to practice yoga that caters for their own physical and mental needs.
 Knowing the yoga system is rich in applications that can assist with such needs, she chose to focus on Yoga Therapy where the assessment of the individual and the build of a customised yoga practice empowers the individual to experience yoga in a way that is nourishing and enriching one's life.
-Lee has been teaching in different settings: groups sessions, private classes, corporate and kids therapy.
+Lee has been teaching in different settings: groups sessions, private classes, corporate sport club and kids therapy.

 She combines a variety of methodologies in her classes and therapy sessions.
 Together with the yoga asanas, pranayama, mudras, mantras and kriyas she incorporates practices like guided relaxation, meditation and mindfulness.